Git and GitHub (Part-1)

-After completing the work → we put our works on the Stage.
+After completing the work → we put our work on the Stage.

 The Stage is an intermediate thing so after completing the work and getting the final approval → it will be given to the Local Repository.

-Remote: All works stored in the cloud.
+Remote: All works are stored in the cloud.
 Ex: GitHub.